 Want to save this recipe for later?
 Add it to your favorite recipe board on Pinterest!

 The best healthy apple crisp recipe you’ll ever make!
-No added sugar to the apples and topped with a cinnamon rolled oat crumble, this easy vegan apple crisp is ready in under an hour and the perfect healthy fall dessert!
+No added sugar to the apples and topped with a cinnamon rolled oat crumble, this easy vegan apple crisp is ready in under an hour, naturally low in sugar, gluten free, and the perfect healthy fall dessert!

 Ingredients

-Optional: 1/4 cup walnut halves (or sub in nut-free alternative, such as pumpkin seeds, sunflower seeds, or omit all together)
+- Optional: 1/4 cup pecan halves (or sub in nut-free alternative, such as pumpkin seeds, sunflower seeds, or omit all together)

 Instructions

-In a large bowl, combine the apple slices, lemon juice, and 1 tbsp cinnamon with 1/2 tbsp pumpkin spice or spice blend.
-Once coated evenly, set aside to make the crisp.
+- Make the apple crisp filling: In a large bowl, combine the apple slices, lemon juice, and 1 tbsp cinnamon with 1/2 tbsp pumpkin spice or spice blend.
+Once coated evenly, pour into your prepared casserole dish, and set aside.

-To make the apple crisp, add the sliced apples to the skillet first, then top with crumble topping until all of the apples have been covered.
+- Assemble the apple crisp: top the apple slices with the crumble topping until all of the apples have been covered.

 I LOVE apple-based treats and this is no exception!!
 What an amazing recipe!
 Thank you 🙂